History of Vienna: Habsburg rule

 After the election of Duke Albert V as German King Albert II, Vienna became the capital of the Holy Roman Empire.
 Albert's name is remembered for his expulsion of the Jewish population of Vienna in 1421/22.

 Eventually, in 1469, Vienna was given its own bishop, and the Stephansdom became a cathedral.
-During the upheavals of the era of the weak Emperor Frederick III, Vienna remained on the side of his opponents (first Albert VI, then Matthias Corvinus), as Frederick proved unable to maintain peace in the land vis-à-vis rampaging gangs of mercenaries (often remaining from the Hussite Wars).
+During the upheavals of the era of Emperor Frederick III, Vienna remained on the side of his opponents (first Albert VI, then Matthias Corvinus), as Frederick proved unable to maintain peace in the land vis-à-vis rampaging gangs of mercenaries (often remaining from the Hussite Wars).

 In 1485, the Hungarian King Matthias Corvinus and the Black Army of Hungary conquered the city and Vienna became the king's seat that served as the capital of Hungary until 1490.

 In 1522, under Ferdinand I, Holy Roman Emperor the Blood Judgment of Wiener Neustadt led to the execution of leading members of the opposition within the city, and thus a destruction of the political structures.
 From then on, the city stood under direct imperial control.

-In 1556, Vienna became the seat of the Emperor, with Hungary and Bohemia having been added to the Habsburg realm in 1526.
+In 1556, Vienna became the seat of the Emperor, with Bohemia having been added to the Habsburg realm in 1526.

 During this time, the city was also recatholicised after having become Protestant rather quickly.
 In 1551, the Jesuits were brought to town and soon gained a large influence in court.
 The leader of the Counter-Reformation here was Melchior Khlesl, Bishop of Vienna from 1600.